 2. We recommend that you submit a tailored cover letter with your application, which is uploaded separately from your resume.
 You can store several versions of your resume and cover letter in the portal, tailored to different types of jobs that interest you.

-Once we receive your application, a human resources representative reviews it.
-From there, if it looks like you’re a good fit, you’ll be referred to the hiring manager or officer.
+3. Once we receive your application, a human resources representative will review it.
+If it looks like you’re qualified for the role, you’ll be referred to the hiring manager or officer.

-Harvard is a large and dynamic organization and new opportunities regularly become available.
-To keep tabs on what’s new, be sure update your information in ASPIRE and continually check for new job postings.
+4. New opportunities regularly become available.
+To keep tabs on what’s new, be sure to update your information in Harvard Careers, and check for new job postings.
 You can also set up a search agent that will notify you when positions that match your qualifications are posted.

 - Academic Jobs: Looking for a faculty position or post-doctoral fellowship?
 The academic dean or department chair typically handles hiring for these positions.
 Check ARIES for listings.

 - Temporary Jobs: Harvard’s preferred source for temporary staffing is Randstad.

-Harvard Business School also offers Career Outreach Sessions open to all.
-Held every other month on the second or third Tuesday, 6:00 – 7:30 p.m. in Batten Hall Room 102 (HBS campus).
+Harvard Business School offers Career Outreach Sessions that are open to all.
+They are held every other month on the second or third Tuesday, 6:00 – 7:30 p.m. in Batten Hall Room 102 (HBS campus).
 2017 schedule: January 10, March 14, May 16, July 11, September 12 and November 14.
 No RSVP or sign-up required.

-- Job Fairs: Connect with Harvard recruiters at leading job fairs and career events.
-You can stay up to date with these though our Harvard Jobs Facebook page.
+Connect with Harvard recruiters at leading job fairs and career events.
+You can stay up to date with these through our events calendar and Harvard Jobs Facebook page.